 If I haven’t taken a college class in years, can I be successful in this program?

 Yes!
 The Adult Degree Completion Program is designed for adult learners.
 Classes are discussion-oriented, drawing from your practical work experience.
 It is a writing intensive curriculum; students write papers applying what they have learned.
 They are not required to memorize information for examinations.
 As students progress through the program, their writing continues to show marked improvement.

 Are all the students Mennonites?

-No. Only about 8 percent of the students enrolled in the Adult Degree Completion Program are Mennonites.
+No. Very few of the students enrolled in the Adult Degree Completion Program are Mennonites.
 The program was designed to be an outreach from the University to the community.
 Students come from a wide variety of religious heritages and backgrounds.
 Since EMU is a Christian liberal arts college, students are required to take religion courses.
-Two such courses, “Biblical Perspectives” and “Issues and Values,” are included in the MOD and Nursing curriculums.
+Two such courses, “Biblical Perspectives” and “Issues and Values,” are included in the MOD and Nursing curricula.
 More information about Mennonites is available at Third Way Cafe.

 Are career services available to students in the Adult Degree Completion Program?

 Yes!
 The services provided by the Office of Career Services are provided for all EMU students.
 Students can receive help with resume and cover letter writing as well as learning interviewing skills.

 What qualifications do I need to be admitted to the Adult Degree Completion Program?